watson-developer-cloud/speech-javascript-sdk/README.md

 ## Using with IAM

 This SDK _CAN_ be used in the browser with services that use IAM for authentication.
 This does require a server-side component - an endpoint used to retrieve the token.
-An example can be found [here](https://github.com/watson-developer-cloud/speech-javascript-sdk/blob/master/examples/server.js#L92).

-In a local environment you should set only the `TEXT_TO_SPEECH_IAM_APIKEY` and `SPEECH_TO_TEXT_IAM_APIKEY` in your `.env` file, see example file [here](https://github.com/watson-developer-cloud/speech-javascript-sdk/blob/master/examples/.env.example).
+In a local environment you should set only the `TEXT_TO_SPEECH_IAM_APIKEY` and `SPEECH_TO_TEXT_IAM_APIKEY` in your `.env` file.

 Once that is set up, the token can be used in your SDK request with the parameter `access_token`.
-See [this example](https://github.com/watson-developer-cloud/speech-javascript-sdk/blob/master/examples/static/microphone-streaming.html#L36).

 ## Using with Angular